harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 int f{}; // value initialization
 ```

-### Default initialization
+#### Default initialization
-- When no initializer is provided, this is called default initialization.
+- When no initializer is provided, this is called <mark class="hltr-trippy">default initialization</mark>.
 In most cases, default init performs no init, and leaves a variable with an indeterminate value (garbage data).

-### Copy initialization
+#### Copy initialization
-- Copy initialization had fallen out of favor in modern C++ due to being less efficient than other forms of init for some complex types.
+- <mark class="hltr-trippy">Copy initialization</mark> had fallen out of favor in modern C++ due to being less efficient than other forms of init for some complex types.
 However, C++ remedied the bulk of these issues, and copy init is now finding new advocates.
 - Copy init is also used whenever values are implicitly copied or converted, such as when passing arguments to a function by value, returning from a function by value, or catching exceptions by value.

-### Direct initialization
+#### Direct initialization
-- **Direct initialization** refers to when an initial value is provided inside parenthesis.
+- <mark class="hltr-trippy">Direct initialization</mark> refers to when an initial value is provided inside parenthesis.
 - Direct initialization was initially introduced to allow for more efficient initialization of complex objects.
 It had fallen out of favor in modern C++, being superseded by list init.
 	- Another reason why it had fallen out is because it makes it hard to differentiate variables from functions.
 	- List init has a few quirks of its own, and so direct init is once again finding use in certain cases.

-### List initialization
+#### List initialization
-- **List initialization (aka uniform initialization/brace initialization)** refers to when curly braces are used; which comes in three forms:
+- <mark class="hltr-trippy">List initialization</mark> (aka **uniform initialization**/**brace initialization**) refers to when curly braces are used; which comes in three forms:

 ```C++
 int width{5};